gabi246/final/README.md

 As this will be your only chance to describe your project in detail make sure that your process book is a standalone document that fully describes your results and the final design.
 [Here](http://dataviscourse.net/2015/assets/process_books/bansal_cao_hou.pdf) are a [few examples](http://dataviscourse.net/2015/assets/process_books/walsh_trevino_bett.pdf) of process books from a similar course final.

+Tip: Start your process book on Day 1.
+Make entries after each meeting, and trim / edit as needed towards the end of the project.
+Many folks use either slides software (like PowerPoint) or Google Docs to make this book, as both allow for flexible layouts and export to PDF.

 ### Project Website

-You will create a public website for your project using GitHub pages or any other web hosting service of your choice.
+Create a public website for your project using GitHub pages or another web hosting service of your choice.
 The web site should contain your interactive visualization, summarize the main results of the project, and tell a story.
-Consider your audience (the site should be public public) and keep the level of discussion at the appropriate level.
+Consider your audience (the site should be public if possible, unless you're running an experiment, etc.) and keep the level of discussion at the appropriate level.
 Your process book and data should be linked from the web site as well.
 Also embed your interactive visualization and your screen-cast in your website.
 If you are not able to publish your work (e.g., due to confidential data) please let us know in your project proposal.